Are you a work at home mom? Sometimes balancing it all is difficult! Here are my tips to make it easier!

 Plan ahead for your week- Planning is key to maintaining your sanity as a work at home mom.
 Every Sunday, I take a look at our upcoming week.
 I look at our field trips, the boys’ activities, what schooling we need to get done, and what work I need to get done.
 I plan our meals out for the week, making sure that on busy days I’ve planned something with minimal prep that’s easy to make.
 Our schedule changes from week to week.
 During swim season I’ll be carving out time for practices and meets, while during the summer, we don’t have any schooling but there are still outings and field trips with our homeschool group.
 I find going week by week and making sure I know what’s going on gives me a good grip on my days!

 Set aside time just for work- This is one that took me a while to learn.
 I used to try to sneak in my blog work a little here and a little there, but I quickly realized that I wasn’t getting it all done that way.
 I would find myself distracted during other things knowing there was work I needed to do or having whole days where I worked or didn’t work all day because I didn’t manage my time.
 For me, work time happens best in the morning.
 My husband works afternoons, so he’s here to get breakfast and calm the chaos so I can focus.
 So most days, I spend the first few hours of my day here on my computer with a cup of coffee in hand.
 However, sometimes we have activities that come up early in the day, and that’s where planning my week comes in handy.
 If my morning is taken up, I make sure to schedule myself a few afternoon or evening hours to sit down and work.
 I make sure to write them down and then stop what I’m doing and “go to work.”
 My boys are big enough to be self sufficient during my work time, and they know that when I’m sitting at my desk I’m focused on working.
+Having time to focus makes being a work at home mom much easier!

 Keep your energy levels up- It takes a lot of energy to keep up with all the demands on a work at home, homeschooling momma… a lot!!
 It is important to me to give my all to every aspect of my life, and I know I can’t do that without making sure my energy levels are up.
 Of course I try to get enough sleep; I know that without a good 8 hours of shut eye I’m not at my best, so I make getting a good night’s sleep a priority.
 I also set aside time to exercise; I spend about 30-45 minutes a day in my basement on my exercise machine and doing yoga to boost my energy levels and keep me feeling great.
 I can tell when I’ve skipped a few days; I start to drag!
 Another tool in my energy arsenal is Emergen-C® Energy+.
 These tasty little packets are the perfect way to support your energy levels.* I love to tuck a few in my purse for when we’re out and about and keep them at home to drink anytime!
 Another aspect I love is it is energy customizable to support your needs.
 Adults can take one or two packets at a time.
 You can pick it up at your local Walgreens in the supplement aisle near the other Emergen-C® products.